techstartucalgary/lifeline/CONTRIBUTING.md

 - Background `M3/state-layers/light/primary/opacity-0.08` will become `bg-state-layers-primary/8`
 - Border `M3/sys/light/secondary-container` will become `border-sys-secondary-container` or `border-secondary-container`

-Note: If you find any color in the color palette that's not defined in `tailwind.config.js`, feel free to add it to the file.
+> **Note**: If you find any color in the color palette that's not defined in `tailwind.config.js`, feel free to add it to the file.